-Before using Customer Credits, you will need an account to hold them.
-It must be an asset account and (for Xero and DEAR standalone users) have the ability to accept payments.
-Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings -> Reference Books -> Financials -> Chart of Accounts.
+Before you can use Customer Credits, you will need an account to hold them.
+It must be a liability account and (for Xero and DEAR standalone users) have the ability to accept payments.
+Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings → Reference Books → Financials → Chart of Accounts.
 For more information about account settings and creating accounts, see Accounts and Chart of Accounts.

-Once you have prepared your Supplier Deposit account, go to Settings -> Reference Books -> Financials -> Account Mapping to make sure it is correctly mapped.
+Once you have prepared your Customer Credit account, go to Settings → Reference Books → Financials → Account Mapping to make sure it is correctly mapped.
 Save your changes to finish.